Eventyret/PokeDash/README.md

 ##### Frontend
 I had some issues regarding the battle, where the help text would not update.
 This was simply because I forgot to rename the help text in `battles.component.ts` this was fixed at a later date but now updates correctly.

+**User Story:**
-The user would start a battle and the help text would be `Get Ready to fight` user then would start the fight and the text would change to `Fight in progress` once fight was completed it would say `Please stop the Fight to continue` now the bug would the be that if a user clicked stop it would still display this message.
+The user would start a battle and the help text would be `Get Ready to fight`.
+The user then would start the fight and the text would change to `Fight in progress`, once the fight was completed it would say `Please stop the Fight to continue`.
+Now the bug would the be that if a user clicked stop it would still display this message.
 This was fixed in the following commit [#d922680](https://github.com/Eventyret/PokeDash/commit/d92268082b31c66d9670458f1e038ea157174f3b)

 ### Known Bugs